gjoseph92/pizza/README.md

 ## Yeasted dough

 A simple dough, cold-proved dough made with commercial yeast.
 This is honestly just as tasty as the sourdough when it's had a few days to sit in the fridge—time is key.
 Adapted from [Ooni](https://ooni.com/blogs/recipes/cold-prove-pizza-dough) [recipes](https://ooni.com/blogs/recipes/avpn-standard-pizza-marinara).
-[Numbers worksheet](/dough-worksheet-yeasted.numbers).
+While cooking, follow along using this [worksheet](/dough-worksheet-yeasted.numbers).

 | Ingredient | Percentage |
 |------------|------------|